xuancong84/OpenHomeKaraoke/README.md

 Note: if you have trouble installing pygame, there's apparently an incompatibility with Python 3.8.
 Try upgrading to the latest python version or downgrading to 3.7.

 ## Launch

+On Linux/Mac-OS, run:

+cd to the pikaraoke directory and run: `PATH=~/anaconda3/bin:$PATH ./run.sh`

+or you make sure that the `python3` in $PATH has all pip requirements installed.

+On Windows:

 cd to the pikaraoke directory and run: